 Start reading before bed (no, not your Twitter feed.)

 Almost everyone does it: we say we’re going to sleep when, really, we’re going to lie in bed for another hour, scrolling through social media.
 There’s a time and place for your smartphone, and according to the National Sleep Foundation, bedtime isn’t one of them.
-The blue light from your smartphone suppresses melatonin, which stimulates your brain and makes falling asleep difficult.
+The blue light from your smartphone suppresses melatonin, which stimulates your brain, and can disrupt your body’s circadian rhythm, which makes falling asleep difficult.

 Reading before bed is another great way to build a bookish habit without rearranging your entire schedule.
 It’s also better for your brain.
 According to one study by the University of Sussex, even reading for just six minutes eases the tension of stress in the human body.
 So, you don’t have to set aside too much time in the evening to wind down with a book—though, any book lover will tell you there are no guarantees about what cliff hangers and page-turners will do to your beauty sleep.

 When you imagine leisure reading, maybe you picture novels like Harry Potter— but what about the latest memoir by your favorite comedian, or that collection of poetry you’ve seen all over Instagram?
 If you want to start reading, it’s important you choose the books you want to read, regardless of what genre they are.